BrazilianHomewrecker/gosimulator/README.md

 - Toggle Airplane mode
 - Reboot Phone
 - Remove / Reinstall latest version
--
-**How do I use a custom route?**
-Open the simulator and select Custom route in settings.
-Find the .txt file on your mobile phone that you downloaded from [routes wiki](https://github.com/gosimulate/gosimulator/wiki/ROUTES) or you created yourself.
-The application will crash if .txt has invalid data in it such as an empty space between coordinates.

 **After a fresh install, tweak as few options as possible to start off.**